-The Office Administration Program is intended to provide students with the knowledge and skills necessary for administrative careers in business, government and non-profit organizations.
+The Office Administration program is intended to provide students with the knowledge and skills necessary for administrative careers in business, government and nonprofit organizations.
 Emphasis is placed on preparing students for employment in the unique work environment in the NWT.
-The Office Administration program provides students with an opportunity to acquire a Certificate (one-year program) and a Diploma (two-year program).
+The Office Administration program provides students with an opportunity to acquire a certificate (one year) and a diploma (two years).